projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

    * - MSR_IA32_TSC_ADJUST
      - TSC adjustment of local APIC's TSC deadline mode
-     - emulates with vlapic
+     - Emulates with vLAPIC

    * - MSR_IA32_TSC_DEADLINE
      - TSC target of local APIC's TSC deadline mode
-     - emulates with vlapic
+     - Emulates with vLAPIC

    * - MSR_IA32_BIOS_UPDT_TRIG
      - BIOS update trigger
-     - work for update microcode from the Service VM, the signature ID read is from physical MSR, and a BIOS update trigger from the Service VM will trigger a physical microcode update.
+     - Update microcode from the Service VM, the signature ID read is from physical MSR, and a BIOS update trigger from the Service VM will trigger a physical microcode update.